BhavyasreeS/Google-Stock-Prediction/README.md

 Green Candlesticks: Indicate that the closing price was higher than the opening price (positive growth for the period).

 Red Candlesticks: Indicate that the closing price was lower than the opening price (negative growth for the period).
+#### Trends and Observations
+Downtrend: The stock price generally declined between May 2022 and October 2022.
+Recovery/Fluctuations: Starting around November 2022, there appears to be a gradual recovery or stabilization, with fluctuations continuing into March 2023.
+The price fluctuates widely, indicating high volatility during the period.
+After hitting a low around October 2022, the stock seems to trend upward or stabilize.

 ![Bar Chart](barchart.JPG)